Hagwilget Peak

 Hagwilget Peak is the northernmost mountain in the Rocher Déboulé Range in northern British Columbia, Canada.
 The 2076 m mountain summit is conspicuously situated immediately south of Hazelton, British Columbia.

 Overlooking New Hazelton, it rises 1770 m above the surrounding valley.
 Precipitation runoff from the mountain drains into the Skeena River and Bulkley River.
 Based on the Köppen climate classification, Hagwilget Peak is located in a subarctic climate zone with cold, snowy winters, and mild summers.
+Temperatures can drop below −20 °C with wind chill factors below −30 °C.

+History

-Temperatures can drop below −20 °C with wind chill factors below −30 °C. Originally labelled Nil-ke-auda on George Dawson's map for an 1879–80 report for the Geological Survey of Canada, it was later adopted as Awillgate Peak in 1917.
+Originally labelled Nil-ke-auda on George Dawson's map for an 1879–80 report for the Geological Survey of Canada, it was later adopted as Awillgate Peak in 1917.
 The spelling changed to Hagwilget Peak on 1 February 1963, when officially adopted by the Geographical Names Board of Canada to conform with the modern spelling of the namesake village, Hagwilget.